All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Week 6-8: Assess and Consider Medical Options

-After 4-6 weeks of lifestyle optimization, reassess.
+After 4-6 weeks of lifestyle improvement, reassess.
 Repeat fasting insulin, fasting glucose, and hsCRP.
 Compare to baselines.
 Are your markers improving?
 Is your weight trending down at 0.5-1% of body weight per week?

-If yes, continue the lifestyle protocol and consider adding peptide support for optimization.
+If yes, continue the lifestyle protocol and consider adding peptide support for improvement.

 If no (or if the rate of progress is too slow to be sustainable), this is when to discuss pharmacological options with your physician: